StackExchange/stack-blog/README.md

 :heavy_check_mark: How design and development worked together to create a Pattern Library

 :heavy_multiplication_x: How awesome the food is at Stack Exchange
-:heavy_check_mark: Why private offices are helpful to devs versus open office plans
+:heavy_check_mark: Why we still believe in private offices and remote work

 :heavy_multiplication_x: How I built *another* 2046 clone, but in Cobol!
 :heavy_check_mark: How I helped build Winter Bash snow animations